a4my/planet-rugby-homepage/README.md

 ![site image](https://i.imgur.com/tnEhz3L.jpg)

 ## What I used 🔨
-My goal with this project was to build my own project from scratch to practice HTML, CSS and a bit of JavScript.
+My goal with this project was to build my own project from scratch to practice HTML, CSS, SASS and JavScript.

 ## Extra learning ✔
-I also wanted to practice some of the common fundamentals of HTML and CSS such has full responsivity, grid layout and adding a page loader.
+I also wanted to practice some of the common basics and fundamentals of HTML and CSS such as animations, tables, glassmorphism, grid layout, flexbox, carousel, video integration, video sliders, contact forms

 ## Responsiveness 📱
 This project is responsive on any device screens.